inmanta/inmanta-core/docs/administrators/auth.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the installation tab and select JSON format in the select box.
-This JSON string provides you with the details to configure the server correctly to redirect dashboard users to this keycloak instance and to valide the tokens issued by keycloak.
+This JSON string provides you with the details to configure the server correctly to redirect web-console users to this keycloak instance and to validate the tokens issued by keycloak.

 .. figure:: /administrators/images/kc_install.png